List of Indian chess players: Decorated players

-As of 2020, 19 different individuals have been conferred India's top civilian and sports awards.
+As of 2022, 24 different individuals have been conferred India's top civilian and sports awards.
 Five different individuals have been conferred the Padma awards.
-Anupama Gokhale was the first chess player to be awarded the Padma Shri at the age of 16 in 1986.
+Anupama Gokhale was the first Indian chess player to be awarded the Padma Shri at the age of 16 in 1986.
 Viswanathan Anand became the first sportsperson to receive the second highest civilian award, Padma Vibhushan, in 2008 after becoming the undisputed World Chess Champion in 2007.

-Nineteen different individuals have received top sports honours of India as of 2020.
+Nineteen different individuals have received top sports honours of India as of 2023.
 Anand was the recipient of the inaugural highest sports award Rajiv Gandhi Khel Ratna in 1991–92.
-Seventeen individuals have been awarded the Arjuna Award for exceptional performance in chess at the international level.
+Twenty individuals have been awarded the Arjuna Award for exceptional performance in chess at the international level.
 Manuel Aaron was the first chess player to receive this award in its inception year of 1961.
 Rohini Khadilkar was the second chess player and first female chess player to receive this award in 1980–81.
 In total, seven women chess players have received this award.
-Two chess coaches—including Raghunandan Gokhle (spouse of Anupama Gokhale) and Koneru Ashok (father and coach of Koneru Humpy)—have received the Dronacharya Award, the highest sports coaching honour of India.
+Three chess coaches—Raghunandan Gokhle (spouse of Anupama Gokhale), Koneru Ashok (father and coach of Koneru Humpy), and Ramachandran Ramesh (a.k.a RB Ramesh, coach of siblings Praggnanandhaa and Vaishali Rameshbabu)—have received the Dronacharya Award, the highest sports coaching honour of India.

 Titled players

-As of June 2022, India has 75 Grandmasters (GM) including 2 female players holding the title, 125 International Masters (IM) including 6 female players holding the title, 18 Woman Grandmasters (WGM), 42 Woman International Masters (WIM) and a total of 33,028 rated players.
-Female rated players are 3,534 in number forming 10.7% of the total rated players of India.
+As of July 2025, India has 88 Grandmasters (GM) including 4 female players holding the title, 156 International Masters (IM) including 10 female players holding the title, 12 Woman Grandmasters (WGM), and 46 Woman International Masters (WIM).
 The first titled player of India was Manuel Aaron, when he became the first IM of India in 1961.
 Viswanathan Anand became India's first GM in 1988.

 The first Indian to obtain WIM title was Jayshree Khadilkar in 1979 and WGM title was Subbaraman Vijayalakshmi in 2001.
 The first Indian woman to become GM was Koneru Humpy in 2002 and IM was Subbaraman Vijayalakshmi in 2002.